Korchy/blender_eevee_materials_override/README.md

 Version history
 -
+1.3.2.
+- fixed issues to make compatible with Blender 4.0

 1.3.1.
 - fixed issue with overriding materials with links connected to volume input of Output Material node